hlai16/Recipe-Mate---LHL-Final/README.md

 # Welcome to Recipe Mate!~

 Recipe mate is a place to share recipes.
 Like a cookbook, beyond cooking and booking.
 Food and crafting lovers agree that it’s not only about the product, it involves the process.
 It’s about preparation, dedication and improvement.
-And by sharing a recipe, is sharing that experience.
+And by sharing a recipe, they are sharing that experience.

 ## Setup